cncf/gitdm.archive/README.md

 [Developers affiliations list](https://github.com/cncf/gitdm/blob/master/developers_affiliations.txt)

-If You see any error(s) in that list please create Pull Request with fixes.
+If You see any error(s) in that list please create Pull Request with fixes:

 [Open pull request](https://github.com/cncf/gitdm/pulls)

 To test those changes locally please fork repository, update those two files (they must be in sync).

 Then generate config files by running: `./import_affs.sh`.

 If those two files are out of sync tool will notify You about this.

 This tool will generate new `email-map` file.
-Check if Your changes are OK and move it to `cncf-config/email-map` (replace) Then regenerate all data by running `./rerun_data.sh`.
+Check if Your changes are OK and move it to `cncf-config/email-map` (replace)

+Then regenerate all data by running `./rerun_data.sh`.